Particl-Community/academy/guides/guide_mp_vendor_understanding_sellflow.rst

     **Wallet Unlocking**

-    To receive orders or to complete order steps, the :term:`Particl Desktop` client needs to be unlocked.
-You will not receive any orders or get notifications on the progress of active orders if you keep your wallet locked.
-Mind the vault icon in the top-right status icons bar.
+    To receive orders or to complete order steps, your :term:`Particl Desktop` client needs to be unlocked.
+You will not receive any order or get notifications on the progress of active orders if you keep your wallet locked.
+Make sure the padlock icon at the top-right corner of the status bar is unlocked.

 To make a sale on Particl, you need to first put items up for sale.
 There are many ways to create listings on Particl.
 The right way for you depends on your requirements.